SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   The conformance list contains protocol names, type aliases that refer to conformance list items, or protocol compositions of conformance list items.
+  An extension macro on a nested type expands to an extension at the top level of that file.
-  You can't write an extension macro on an extension, type alias, or nested type, or use an extension macro to add an extension that has a peer macro.
+  You can't write an extension macro on an extension, a type alias, or a type that's nested inside a function, or use an extension macro to add an extension that has a peer macro.

 The peer, member, and accessor macro roles require a `names:` argument,